gpernelle/adv_reco/README.md

 ## Our Approach
 Our strategy emphasizes the construction of a user profile that can efficiently generate highly personalized recommendations.
 For some key data points, we gather the information directly during the user's initial connection to the application.
-The rest is estimated via Gaussian Processes, a statistical technique (discussed further below) that allows us to build a user model with a limited number of input questions (less than 5) and refine this model as the user interacts with the app.
+The rest is estimated via Gaussian Processes, a statistical technique (see [GP.md](GP.md)) that allows us to build a user model with a limited number of input questions (less than 5) and refine this model as the user interacts with the app.
 Our initial focus lies on user preferences, and as our user base expands, we plan to incorporate collaborative filtering for further enhancement of recommendations.